vladimir-ch/umeshu/README.md

   * Mesh smoothing
   * Edge collapsing in mesh relaxation
   * Test suite
-  * Mesh output to PLY, PLC (.poly), OBJ and OFF file formats
+  * Mesh output to PLY, PLC (.poly) and OBJ file formats
   * Evaluation of mesh statistics
   * Command-line application for mesh generation
   * Provide means for inputting description of boundary conditions for use in FEM